-Today we are going to be visiting an old favorite of ours, the mighty bacon frazzle.
+Today we are going to be visiting an old favourite of ours, the mighty bacon frazzle.
 The bacon frazzle is such a simple thing, lots of bacon skewered onto a stick and cooked gently by the hot embers of the fire until perfectly crisp on the outside and smoked to perfection on the inside.

 Cooking the bacon on a skewer not only means you won’t lose any rashers through the grills, but it’s also a great space saver.
 Cooking enough bacon over the fire even just for a few people takes up a huge amount of space.
 Condensing the bacon onto a skewer helps to reduce the space needed to cook it and allows us to cook over a smaller fire, meaning we can use less fuel.
 We highly recommend using flat skewers, which ensure your meat doesn’t spin around.

 As the fat renders it can cause lots of flame flare up, which can burn the bacon turning it bitter.
 The bacon frazzles are a lot easier to move around the grill in comparison to a full grill of bacon, which will in all likelihood stick to the grill and tear when you try to move it.